turingschool-examples/frontend-mod-1-prework/section4/README.md

 ### Re-Assigning Values

 We can change the value that is associated with a given key.
 We will use similar syntax to what we use when we need to access a value.
-We will combine that with the same concept of re-assignment that we learned about when we re-assigned variables.
+We will combine dot notation with the same concept of re-assignment that we learned about when we re-assigned variables.

 ```javascript
 console.log(zebraInfo.name);